hawagabriela/FARE-TRACKER-PROGRAM/README.md

 -Exit: Close the program

 ## How to Run / Requirements
+-Download or clone this repository

 -Run fare_tracker.py in Python IDE or terminal

--Use menu options to add/view fares or check total
+-Use menu options to add/view fares, check total, and exit the program if done

 ## Sample Interaction / Output
 # Choose option: 1